JingYeoh/SlideMenuLayout/README.md

 [![API](https://img.shields.io/badge/API-12%2B-green.svg?style=flat)](https://android-arsenal.com/api?level=11)

 ## Demo
-Encapsulate the sliding nesting of different scenarios
+Encapsulate the sliding nesting of different scenarios.
 <img src="/gif/demo.gif" width="280px"/>

-### Features
+## Features
 - [x] **support for sliding direction configuration**
 - [x] **it can be used as view**
 - [x] **Handle the sliding conflicts in each scenarios**